Skip to main content

 If the wrapper is natural leaf tobacco, the product is classified as a cigar.

-If the wrapper is homogenized tobacco leaf, or any other substance containing tobacco that is not natural leaf tobacco, use the following chart to determine the appropriate classification under the Tax Law:
+If the wrapper is homogenized tobacco leaf, or any other substance containing tobacco that is not natural leaf tobacco, use the following chart to determine the appropriate classification under the Tax Law.

-Weight of 1,000 cigars Filter Tax classification
+Weight of 1,000 Filter Tax classification

-4 pounds or less May or may not have a filter Little Cigar
+4 pounds or less May or may not have a filter Little cigar

-More than 4 pounds Has a filter made of cellulose acetate or any other integrated filter Little Cigar
+More than 4 pounds Has a filter made of cellulose acetate or any other integrated filter Little cigar

 More than 4 pounds Does not have a filter Cigar

-The Tax Department may request product information from manufacturers of tobacco products to assist in properly classifying products as little cigars or cigars.
+Note: The Tax Department may request product information from manufacturers of tobacco products to assist in properly classifying products as little cigars or cigars.

 Examples

-These cigars are considered little cigars under the Tax Law because even though they do not meet the New York weight requirement, the wrapper contains tobacco (but is not a natural leaf tobacco wrapper) and the cigar has a cellulose acetate filter.
+These cigars are considered little cigars under the Tax Law because even though they do not meet the New York State weight requirement, the wrapper contains tobacco (but is not a natural leaf tobacco wrapper) and the cigar has a cellulose acetate filter.
 These cigars are taxed at the tax rate for little cigars.

-These cigars are considered little cigars under the Tax Law because they meet the New York weight requirement and the wrapper contains tobacco (but is not a natural leaf tobacco wrapper).
+These cigars are considered little cigars under the Tax Law because they meet the New York State weight requirement and the wrapper contains tobacco (but is not a natural leaf tobacco wrapper).
 They do not need a filter to meet the little cigar classification because they meet the weight requirement.
 These cigars are taxed at the tax rate for little cigars.

 Note: A Tax Bulletin is an informational document designed to provide general guidance in simplified language on a topic of interest to taxpayers.
 It is accurate as of the date issued.
 However, taxpayers should be aware that subsequent changes in the Tax Law or its interpretation may affect the accuracy of a Tax Bulletin.
 The information provided in this document does not cover every situation and is not intended to replace the law or change its meaning.